Taking action to tackle the climate crisis, health and inequality

 If you are interested in action but would benefit from a framework to follow, there is a toolkit which has just had its 7th edition launched.

-The Green Impact for Health Toolkit is structured to guide practices through actions that will eventually lead to them becoming carbon net zero.
+The Green Impact programme is structured to guide workplaces through actions that will eventually lead to them becoming carbon net zero.

 Greener Practice is the other best place to look.
 It is a site made by GPs full of resources and links to inform and support you towards... well... greener practice.